Porgramming-Hero-web-course/batch-4-assignment-1-leon-dream1/README.md

 - Error Prevent: We can decrease run time error using this type guard.
 - Readability: Type guard make code easy to read for visitor and programmer.

+Type guards is the backbone of safe type manipulation in Typescript.
+We should use it in our daily project to write error free , clean and readable code.